"Most people don’t look after their parents"

 There is very little research on post-fertile women (and none at all on men) on why they didn’t have children.

-However, what does exist has identified that 10% of women made a positive choice not to have children, 10% were unable to do so for medical reasons and 80% are childless due to other circumstances.
-For example, they couldn’t find a suitable relationship to bring children into.
+However, it has been shown that 10% of women made a positive choice not to have children, 10% were unable to do so for medical reasons and 80% are childless due to other circumstances, for example, they couldn’t find a suitable relationship to bring children into.
 This has been termed ‘social infertility’.

-If someone never wanted children and have reached later life without them, then they have lived the life they wanted, but for people who desperately wanted children and have reached later life without them, they have not lived the life they wanted and as well as all the issues identified facing those ageing without children, they may also still be grieving their childlessness.
+If someone never wanted children and has reached later life without them, then they may feel they have lived the life they wanted.
+However, for people who desperately wanted children and have reached later life without them, they may not feel they have lived the life they wanted and in addition to all the issues identified facing those ageing without children, there may also still be grief their childlessness.

 This may particularly be the case as their friends and family members become grandparents and great-grandparents.

-It is not fair to assume it was someone’s choice not to have children and, even if it was, choosing not to have children does not negate their right to worry about their old age and who will speak up for and support them.
+It is wrong to assume it was someone’s choice not to have children and, even if it was, choosing not to have children does not negate their right to worry about their old age and who will speak up for and support them.